calmh/node-snmp-native/README.md

  - MIB parsing.
 Do this in your client app if it's necessary.

 It's optimized for polling tens of thousands of counters on hundreds or thousands of hosts in a parallell manner.
+This is known to work (although performance might be limited by less than optimal SNMP agent implementations in random network gear).

 Documentation
 =============